 Brain injuries can lead to a wide range of physical, mental, social, emotional, and behavioral symptoms.
 Whether it’s the result of trauma during birth, medical malpractice, or a motor vehicle accident, a brain injury touches nearly every aspect of a person’s day-to-day life.
-If you or your loved one have suffered a brain injury, Gray & White Law will fight for your right to compensation.
+If you or your loved one have suffered from one of these accidents, our Louisville brain injury lawyer will fight for your right to compensation.

 How Brain Injuries Occur